Sharp-shooting Greely girls defeat York on Senior Night

 Ippoloito had three points and Deslisle finished with two.

 “The bench did great,” said Flaherty.
-“Kayla got a lot of minutes.
+“Kaiyla got a lot of minutes.
 Sophia and (junior) Abby (Taylor) came in and played well.”

 The Rangers made 12 3-pointers, enjoyed a 38-28 rebounding advantage, made 5-of-7 free throws and overcame 16 turnovers.